ecosensors/Paperless-Raspberry-Pi5/README.md

 ### Restaure

-If I need to restaure a file, I would extract the zip file and get back the missing file(s)
+If I need to restore a file, I would extract the zip file and get back the missing file(s)

 With the following command, I restored two exports with two different storage paths (I do not why).
 Some existing files have been replaced but I observed that both structure (storage paths) have been restored (not good).